coogunkoya-lgtm/Ota-Pipeline---Geochemical-Modelling-and-Ecologycal-Risk/README.md

 25 unit tests validate every module's output against the manuscript's published tables.
-See `VALIDATION_NOTES.md` for the full validation history, including several discrepancies between earlier manuscript drafts and the underlying data that were identified and corrected during this pipeline's development.
+See `VALIDATION_NOTES.md` for the full validation history, including discrepancies between earlier manuscript drafts and the underlying data that were identified and corrected during this pipeline's development.